Women’s Health Experts

 Why support is important

-It can be difficult to access trusted information from fertility experts – sadly the internet is full of conflicting information, which can be confusing and stressful.
+It can be difficult to access trusted information from women’s health experts – sadly the internet is full of conflicting information, which can be confusing and stressful.
 We want to make it easier to access trusted support.

 Dr Jessica Farren MRCOG PhD: